epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 [6,8,10]
 {% endhighlight %}

-It can be rewritten oneliner vanilla monadic code.
+It can be rewritten oneliner in vanilla monadic code.

 {% highlight haskell %}
 intList = [3..5] >>= \x -> [x*2]